footballhead/love-launcher/README.md

 Launches a [LÖVE](http://love2d.org/) process for the current project.

-A project must be open, and `main.lua` needs to be in the root.
+The project must be the first one open, and `main.lua` needs to be in the root.

 The command is **Love Launcher: Launch**; the keyboard shortcut is `Alt+L`.